Budowlani Łódź

 Budowlani Łódź (Klub Sportowy Budowlani Łódź) is a sports club based in Łódź, Poland.
 The club was founded in 1948.
 The club participates in many men's and women's sports.
-They are primarily known as a rugby club but also compete in volleyball, hockey, Judo and wrestling.
+They are primarily known as a rugby union club but also compete in volleyball, hockey, Judo and wrestling.
 They compete in the national men's Rugby Ekstraliga and have won it five times.
 Budowlani translates to English as 'builders', reflecting the club's origins.
 The club still often host road builders and other construction workers in the accommodation above the clubhouse.

 The club's main facility is located at Gornica Street north of Lodz city centre.
 There are two rugby pitches, changing rooms, a gym, a bar/restaurant and accommodation.
 There is also a hall at Brukowa street which houses an indoor hall for sports such as Judo, Volleyball and Wrestling.
 It is also used for indoor winter training.

 Volleyball

 The volleyball team play their home games in the Atlas Arena, although they still train at the club's facility at Brukowa Street.